SarEnderTarkanson/expense-tracker-widget/README.md

 This will start the local server for the client applicaiton and the client application should start running a prompted browser window.

-After seeing that the new window is opened in your browser, you can start testing the application.
+After seeing that the new window is opened in your browser, you can start interacting with the client application.

 ## Description of Design Choices: